evanwills/regex_engine_api/README.md

 It is assumed that any authentication with back end servers is managed outside this module.

 It also does not handle any of the view side of things.
+It also doesn't handle state.

+## What it does do

+It just works with regular expressions.

+You give it some text and one or more regular expressions and it either:
+* test the regex to see if it's valid,
+* applies the regex(s) to string(s) to find any matches or
+* transforms the string(s) by applying the regex(s) (in series) to the string and returning the result.